Clothing, Textiles and Interior Design Courses

 4

-Planning and design of interior spaces; project management; design and specification of interior architectural materials and furnishings.
+Planning and design of interior spaces, such as restaurants and hotels; project management; design and specification of interior architectural materials and furnishings.

 Prerequisite(s): C- or higher in CTD 325